SPARC M6-32 Achieves World Records Running Oracle Unlimited Application Benchmarks

-Oracle's SPARC M6-32 server, equipped with 32 3.6 GHz SPARC M6 processors, achieved world records results on Oracle's PeopleSoft Human Capital Management (HCM) 9.1 benchmark in combination with Oracle's PeopleSoft 9.1 Payroll (North America) benchmark and Oracle E-Business Suite R12.1.3 Standard Extra-Large benchmark on a single system running Oracle Database 11g Release 2 on Oracle Solaris 11.
-The SPARC M6-32 server is the first server to provide this level of performance running these benchmarks simultaneously on a single system.
+Oracle's SPARC M6-32 server, equipped with 32 3.6 GHz SPARC M6 processors and running Oracle Database 11g Release 2 on Oracle Solaris 11, set world records on Oracle's PeopleSoft Human Capital Management (HCM) 9.1 benchmark, PeopleSoft 9.1 Payroll (North America) benchmark, and Oracle E-Business Suite R12.1.3 Standard Extra-Large benchmark..
+The SPARC M6-32 server is the first server to achieve this level of performance while running these three separate benchmarks simultaneously on a single system.

 This benchmark demonstrates the SPARC M6 server and Oracle Solaris virtualization technologies used to run Oracle multi-tier business critical applications and databases concurrently on a single SPARC M6-32 server supporting thousands of users executing a high volume of complex transactions and DSS queries simultaneously.

-The SPARC M6-32 Oracle PeopleSoft HRSS PDom server processed payroll for 600,480 employees in 21.2 minutes for batch-only workloads, demonstrating the significant transaction processing power of Payroll (North America).
+The SPARC M6-32 Oracle PeopleSoft HRSS PDom server processed payroll for 600,480 employees in 18.27 minutes for batch-only workloads, demonstrating the significant transaction processing power of Payroll (North America).

-The Oracle E-Business benchmark result shows that the SPARC M6-32 PDOM running the Oracle E-Business Suite R12.1.3 application and Oracle Database 11g Release 2 is capable of supporting 14,600 online users, executing a mix of complex transactions from five Oracle E-Business modules (iProcurement, Order Management, Financials, Customer Support, and HR Self-Service) with average users response time of 0.81 seconds.
-The SPARC M6-32 server shows near-linear scalability for DSS queries using Oracle Database 12c, from single socket performance starting at 20M queries per second, 162M queries per second on 8-sockets, and 319M queries per second on 16-sockets.
+The Oracle E-Business benchmark result shows that the SPARC M6-32 PDOM running the Oracle E-Business Suite R12.1.3 application and Oracle Database 11g Release 2 is capable of supporting 18,500 online users, executing a mix of complex transactions from five Oracle E-Business modules (iProcurement, Order Management, Financials, Customer Service, and HR Self-Service) with average users response time of 0.61 seconds.

 Oracle and Java are registered trademarks of Oracle Corporation and/or its affiliates.